ansonjaison/learn/week2/githubactions.md

 # Github Actions

-- Created a github action which responds which we push something into the repro.
+- Created a github action which responds which we push something into the repo.
-- For Github Action I created a holder .github/workflows/ in my repro
+- For Github Action I created a holder .github/workflows/ in my repo

 **Github Action Code**